Dian Alberts: Biography

-1991-1993
+1991–1993

 Relationships with Tim Waterman and Mark de Moor

 Dian was the daughter of Jef and Karin Alberts.
 She had two brothers, John (also deceased) and Remco (Terhorst, Jef's firstborn son from a teenage-relationship).
-Her cousin was Arnie (who died in 1996), whom her parents looked after while Jef's brother Robert and pregnant wife Laura were living in New York.
+Her cousin was Arnie (who died in 1996), whom her parents looked after while Jef's brother Robert and pregnant wife Laura were living in New York City.
 Dian arrived in Meerdijk when Jef and Karin were close to splitting up; she wanted to move in with her new boyfriend Tim Waterman, but she had forgotten to inform the latter.
 Tim went blind after a traffic-accident but was still in for an eye-operation during the Christmas-period.
 The return of his sight also enabled him to take a fresh look at Dian, and all he could see was a jealous, possessive girl.